cakephp/docs/en/getting-started/cakephp-conventions.rst

 also use char(36).
 Cake will then use a unique 36 character uuid (String::uuid) whenever you save a new record using the Model::save method.
+CakePHP does not support other types than integers or char(36) as primary keys.

 View Conventions
 ================